How Do You Uncover Hidden Assets During Your Divorce?

 In some cases, a court order may be called upon to force the other spouse to give up hidden assets.
 Griffith says that an experienced attorney will know how to file the court order and what information to include to get the court to act.

-Hiding assets during a divorce a is against the rules of California law.
+Hiding assets during a divorce are against the rules of California law.
 If you are going through a divorce and you suspect that your spouse may be hiding assets from you, contact experienced San Diego Family Law Attorney John Griffith for a free consultation.

 © 2016 Millionairium and Griffith, Young & Lass.
 Authorization to post is granted, with the stipulation that Millionairium and Griffith, Young & Lass are credited as sole source.
 Linking to other sites from this document is strictly prohibited, with the exception of herein imbedded links.